 I have original hardwoods in my house that weren’t discovered until I pulled back the hideous carpet that was there when I purchased my house 15 years ago.
 They weren’t beautiful when I exposed them but they are now.
 I had them sanded and finished, which is usually with polyurethane.
 I constantly get comments on how fantastic they look and my secret is vinegar and shoes.

 With regard to vinegar, I clean the floors with it.
-It is the absolute best cleaner out there and so cheap!
-I can get a 64 ounce jug at Target for $1.59.
+It is the absolute best cleaners out there and so cheap!
+I can get a 64 ounce jug at Target for less than $2.
 I put about 1/5 of it in my kitchen sink with hot water and mop away.
 Vinegar is not only very cost effective but it won’t strip the polyurethane off the floors either, which saves me tons of money in the long run since I won’t have to pay to get them refinished.

 Speaking of vinegar, I use it for sinks also.
 Along with one of my other favorites; baking soda!
 Anytime a drain is running slowly, I know that it is time to bust out these two guys.
 In bathroom sinks, I unscrew the drain stopper for full access to the pipes, but in the kitchen that is not necessary.
 I pour a decent amount of baking soda down the drain and then add the vinegar to create a chemical reaction.

 This doesn’t explode like you would think but has more of a fizzy bubbling action.
 My kids love it when I do this because they say it looks like a volcano in the sink.
 Every now and then I decide to wow them and add a drop of food coloring, which they think is pretty cool.
 Either way though, it keeps my pipes clean and running freely.